If departing Runway 36L using the NELYN FIVE departure, what is critical to review?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-When departing from Runway 36L using the NELYN FIVE departure, it is crucial to review the maximum altitudes and airspeeds until reaching NELYN.
-This procedure is designed to ensure that the aircraft adheres to specific altitude and speed restrictions during the initial phase of the flight, which is essential for maintaining safe separation from other aircraft and for proper navigation.
+When departing from Runway 36L using the NELYN FIVE departure procedure, it is crucial to review the maximum altitudes and airspeeds until reaching the NELYN waypoint.
+This is essential for several reasons.

 Subscribe